-3.1 The School is fully inclusive and welcome applications for the admission of children with special educational needs (SEND), physical, mental or behavioural disabilities and other protected characteristics, defined by the Equality Act 2010.
-The School's admission arrangements are determined and implemented with its equality duties in mind, including the public sector equality duty (PSED).
+3.1 Each School is fully inclusive and welcome applications for the admission of children with special educational needs (SEND), physical, mental or behavioural disabilities and other protected characteristics, defined by the Equality Act 2010.
+Each school's admission arrangements are determined and implemented with its equality duties in mind, including the public sector equality duty (PSED).